-Grab your leash and pull out your tote bags: Today we’re yappin’ about the seasonal shopping delight known as the farmers market, and the only thing that makes this harvest hunt better is having a furry pal by your side while you sniff out the scene, paw-ruse local produce at its peak, and pick up tempting edibles and handmade goods.
+Grab your leash and pull out your tote bags!
+Today we’re yappin’ about the seasonal shopping delight known as farmers markets.
+The only thing that makes this harvest hunt better is having a furry pal by your side while you sniff out the scene, paw-ruse local produce at its peak, and pick up tempting treats and handmade goods.

 Before Pup Visits Minnesota Farmers Markets

 Woof to the wise: non-retractable leashes are a must, as is a stash of poo bags.
 Be safe!
 Bring a supply of water, take time to seek out shade on steamy days, and for the love of dog, do not hit the pavement if the temp is intolerable for pupper paws.

 Pssst…our exclusive Patio Leash™ is the pawfect length for keepin’ pup by your side while you’re out and about.

 Farmers Markets in Minneapolis